Drowned World Tour

 The Drowned World Tour (billed as Drowned World Tour 2001) was the fifth concert tour by American singer Madonna, launched in support of her seventh and eighth studio albums, Ray of Light (1998) and Music (2000).
 It began on June 9, 2001, at the Palau Sant Jordi in Barcelona and concluded on September 15 at the Staples Center in Los Angeles.
 It marked the singer's first tour in eight years, following the Girlie Show of 1993.
 Originally planned for 1999, the tour was postponed due to Madonna's involvement in the film The Next Best Thing, her marriage to British director Guy Ritchie, and the birth of their son Rocco.

 With just three months to prepare, Madonna assembled a creative team that included choreographers Jamie King and Christian Vincent, and designer Jean Paul Gaultier, who crafted costumes reflecting different phases of her career.
 The show was divided into four thematic acts —Rock 'n' Roll Punk Girl, Geisha Girl, Cyber Cowgirl, and Spanish Girl/Ghetto Girl— and featured a set list focused on Ray of Light and Music, with only two pre-1990s hits: "Holiday" (1983) and "La Isla Bonita" (1987).
 Critics praised the production and staging, though some were dissatisfied with the absence of her earlier hits.
 Grossing $76.8 million ($ million in dollars) and drawing over 730,000 attendees, it was the highest-grossing solo tour of 2001.
 A performance filmed in Michigan aired live on HBO and was later released on VHS and DVD as Drowned World Tour 2001.

 Background

+Following the release of her sixth studio album Bedtime Stories in late 1994, Madonna had initially planned to embark on a concert tour, with Italian newspaper Corriere della Sera reporting in January 1995 that she would visit Italy as part of a tour, set to take place either in the spring or fall of that year.
+These plans were abandoned in March, however, after Madonna accepted the role of Eva Perón in Alan Parker's film adaptation of Evita, prompting her and her management to cancel all touring activity.

-Following the release of her seventh studio album Ray of Light (1998), Madonna initially planned to tour in 1999 after filming The Next Best Thing, but those plans were postponed due to her focus on motherhood and film commitments.
-By 2000, she was in a relationship with British film director Guy Ritchie, gave birth to their son Rocco, and released Music, her eight studio album.
-That November, she stated, "I've already got ideas of stuff I'd like to do for a big tour.
+Tour plans resurfaced after the release of her seventh studio album Ray of Light (1998), but a planned 1999 tour was shelved as Madonna focused on motherhood and film commitments.
+By 2000, she was in a relationship with English film director Guy Ritchie, gave birth to their son Rocco, and released Music, her eight studio album.
+That November, she signaled her readiness to tour again, stating that she had "ideas of stuff I'd like to do for a big tour.
 I feel like it's time".
-In April 2001, she officially announced plans for a world tour.
-Drowned World became Madonna's first concert tour in eight years and came together in just three months.
+In April 2001 she officially announced a world tour—her first in eight years—which came together in just three months.